frederic-perez/AmE-dictionary/data/dictionary.md

 __rapier__ _n_ :three: (rapiers) A straight sword with a narrow blade and two edges.
 __rapine__ _n_ :three: The violent seizure and carrying off of another’s property; plunder.
 __rapping__ _v_
-__rapport__ _n_ A friendly, harmonious relationship; especially a relationship characterized by agreement, mutual understanding, or empathy that makes communication possible or easy.
+__rapport__ _n_ :two: A friendly, harmonious relationship; especially a relationship characterized by agreement, mutual understanding, or empathy that makes communication possible or easy.
+Relationship, especially one of mutual trust or emotional affinity. _Syn_ resonance _They had an excellent rapport and would never keep secrets from one another._
 __rapprochement__ _n_ :three::hammer:
 __rapt<sup>1</sup>__ _adj_ :six::hammer: _In rapt silence._ _Robert C. Cone had a rapt audience._
 __rapt<sup>2</sup>__ _v_